Diversity & Inclusion

 As counsel to a number of firm clients, Mr. Friedman provides a wide range of corporate advice.
 He has advised clients regarding the structuring of unique securities, including alphabet or targeted stock and in the establishment of dual-class capital structures.
 Over the years, Mr. Friedman has been involved in a number of spin-off transactions, including 3M Company of its imaging and memory technologies sectors as Imation Corporation; Honeywell Inc. of its defense and marine businesses as Alliant Techsystems Inc.; and Astrum International (since renamed Samsonite Corporation) of Culligan Water Technologies Inc. Mr. Friedman also advised Dow Corning Corporation on joint venture transactions to establish green field operations in China.

 Mr. Friedman also has advised a number of insurance companies engaging in a variety of M&A transactions, including companies as they considered options for addressing subsidiaries engaged in run-off operations.
 In particular, Mr. Friedman assisted Deere & Company in the sale of its health care insurance operations; James River Group in its sale to an investor group; the Royal & SunAlliance Insurance Group on the transfer of its U.S. property and casualty operations to an entity formed by management; and Conseco in the transfer of its long-term care insurance subsidiary to a newly formed trust.
+Mr. Friedman also advised SCOR Global Life SE in its acquisition of the U.S. life insurance business of Generali.

 Mr. Friedman also provides general corporate advice, including with respect to director duties and responsibilities, disclosure issues, corporate compliance matters and internal investigations, and financing transactions, to a number of firm clients on an ongoing basis.